-- This macro is used only for Secondary Services with a SIG-defined, 2-byte, Service UUID. - INCLUDE CUSTOM (service name) - This macro is used for Secondary Services that have either a 4-byte UUID or a 16-byte UUID.
+- INCLUDE (service_name) - The service_name parameter is the friendly name used to declare the Secondary Service. - This macro is used only for Secondary Services with a SIG-defined, 2-byte, Service UUID. - INCLUDE_CUSTOM (service_name) - This macro is used for Secondary Services that have either a 4-byte UUID or a 16-byte UUID.